Budget Cuts Cause Concern for Provincial Parks

 Those natural areas have added benefits to communities.
 They help absorb floodwaters or storm surges, they help keep the local areas cool during heat waves, and they help recharge the groundwaters that fill local wells.
 And several of these parks are part of significant wildlife habitats and corridors.

+We are digging into this issue to seek clarity.
 As this discussion moves forward, CPAWS NB will work with governments and decision-makers to try to ensure that the best choices are made for New Brunswick’s nature and communities.